 “To increase the private-market share of the cost, we should provide tax incentives to consumers to pay for Long-Term Care Insurance.
 This can be done by providing a dollar-for-dollar reduction in personal income taxes to those making less than $150,000 per year, and a tax deduction for those earning $150,000 to $250,000 per year.
 An alternative would be to offer tax-and penalty-free distributions from personal retirement accounts for the purchase of a policy,” he said.

 Some tax incentives already exist.
 Benefits are always tax-free and businesses and self-employed can deduct premiums.
 In addition, some people could include premiums as a medical expense if they itemize.

 Stango also calls for the federal government to mandate that all states provide equal access to a nursing home or home-based care services for those on Medicaid.

-"Individuals mistakenly have been led to believe that Long Term Care Insurance costs thousands of dollars," states Jesse Slome.
-Slome is the executive director of the American Association for Long Term Care Insurance (AALTCI) a national consumer advocacy organization that helps both consumers and insurance agents with Long Term Care Insurance issues.
-Slome says premiums can be affordable and many options exist including new shorter-term plans for those who may have health issues.
+"Individuals mistakenly have been led to believe that Long-Term Care Insurance costs thousands of dollars."
+A national consumer advocacy organization that helps both consumers and insurance agents with Long-Term Care Insurance issues.
+Premiums can be affordable and many options exist including new shorter-term plans for those who may have health issues.

-“It really takes experience and some time to develop a real expertise in the field,” Slome explained.
+“It really takes experience and some time to develop a real expertise in the field.”Jesse Slome, an executive director of the American Association for Long-Term Care Insurance (AALTCI)